 You may have suffered physically and emotionally from invasion of privacy.
 However, an invasion of privacy claim may be unavailable in certain cases.
 There are exceptions and limited protections for public officials or public figures who put themselves in public eye.

-Get a Free Review of Your Invasion of Privacy Claim
+Get Professional Legal Help With Your Invasion of Privacy Claim

 Right to privacy cases involve complex legal concepts and analysis.
 To successfully file a lawsuit, you need to understand all applicable laws involved.
-If your privacy rights have been violated, get a free claim review by an experienced lawyer in your area to explore your legal options.
+If your privacy rights have been violated, you may benefit from speaking with a personal injury attorney located near you.